-Information regarding the policies for collateral management and main types of accepted collateral are presented in supplementary note 48 "Risk Management" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2012.
+Information regarding the policies for collateral management and main types of accepted collateral are presented in supplementary note 53 "Risk Management" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2013.

-The amounts of collateral are calculated on the basis of estimates provided by the property valuation experts, valuations provided by industry analysts, borrowers' accounting records, deposit certificates, information from external databases, etc. The Group defines and applies adjustments in the process of estimating collateral amounts.
+The amounts of collateral are calculated on the basis of estimates provided by the property valuation experts, valuations provided by industry analysts, borrowers' accounting records, deposit certificates, information from external databases, etc. The Group defines and applies appropriate loan to value ratios for different collateral types in the process of estimating collateral amounts.